-The data shows us, that in the chaos that is the Corona crisis, radio stations with relevant and instant coverage have positive trends on their ratings, as long as they keep coverage concise and relevant.
+The data shows us, that in the chaos that is the Corona crisis, radio stations with relevant and instant coverage have positive trends on their ratings.
+As long as they keep coverage concise and relevant.
 Other stations that overdo it with the misguided but well-meant intention of “doing it all” – with extremely long breaks of only partially-relevant information – have a downward trend.

 Living up to the local advantage many radio stations have can be just as valuable.
-Knowing the local or regional situation in terms of risks, precautions and cancellations will always be top of mind for people – and who is better at relaying that information than local or regional radio?
+Knowing the local or regional situation in terms of risks, precautions and cancellations will always be top of mind for people.
+And who is better at relaying that information than local or regional radio?

-The advantages of radio
+The advantages of radio stations during corona

 Sales focus required